 The Jupiter Merlin Portfolios are designed as one-stop investment solutions.
+Reflecting the uncertainties described above, we believe it is imprudent to take a binary stance in equities on ‘value’ versus ‘growth’, particularly when sentiment can flip on a sixpence.
 We prefer to have exposure across the spectrum of investment styles so we are not confronted with the all-on-black-or-all-on-red decisions of the roulette gambler when markets rotate from one style to the other.
 We nudge the tiller appropriately as required, prepared to take more significant action if an inflection point is reached, as was the case in November last year on the announcement of the successful Covid vaccine trials.
 As John Maynard Keynes said, “When the facts change, I change my mind.
 What do you do, sir?”.
 We do too.

 The Jupiter Merlin Portfolios are long-term investments; they are certainly not immune from market volatility, but they are expected to be less volatile over time, commensurate with the risk tolerance of each.
 With liquidity uppermost in our mind, we seek to invest in funds run by experienced managers with a blend of styles but who share our core philosophy of trying to capture good performance in buoyant markets while minimising as far as possible the risk of losses in more challenging conditions.

 The value of active minds – independent thinking: